Vespa Serving Tuning

 tensor(x[3]):[1.0, 2.0, 3.0] tensor(x[2]):[4.0, 5.0] undefined

 Playground example.
-Two tensors in same dimension, but with different length -> undefined.
+Two tensors in the same dimension but with different lengths -> undefined.

 tensor(x[3]):[1.0, 2.0, 3.0] tensor(y[2]):[4.0, 5.0] tensor(x[3],y[2]):[